learn-co-students/nyc-web-082420/07-active-record/README.md

 - If we delete db/migrate where does the file go?
 - t.datetime and t.timestamps
 - If we delete/drop, and have say, 3 migrations.
 What happens when we first migrate.
 Does the first migration happen, or all three?
 And can we rollback one by one after, or will a rollback, rollback all three?
+- j.animals not breaking as expected
+- adopt_animal updating user#user_animals but not  user#animals